 a regular basis.

 worth 1/2 credit later in the

 term, in the last half of the course.
-If so, they'll be marked as
+This will be true only in some

 If you miss 2+ wks., you